KaiHofstetter/link-stats/README.md

 # link-stats
-Evaluates links of HTML pages based on PhantomJS
+Evaluates links of HTML pages based on PhantomJS.